Independent Rural Party: Riksdag

+Local elections

 Since 2022, the party is represented in nine municipalities, having lost representation in four municipalities (Härjedalen, Luleå, Söderköping and Vansbro) in the same year's local elections, they increased their support in Nora, Malung-Sälen, Sollefteå and Valdemarsvik.
 The party has also taken part in the general elections in 2010, 2014, 2018 and 2022 but with limited results.
 The party received 0.06% of the vote in the 2014 general election, and 0.08% in the 2018 general election.

 At its party congress on 16 April 2019, Stefan Torssell was appointed as party leader.

 The party holds a total of 27 seats in the following municipalities: